dssg/triage/example/config/README.md

 ### Feature Grouping
 define how to group features and generate combinations

-- `feature_group_definition`: feature_group_definition allows you to create groups/subset of your features by different criteria. for instance,
+- `feature_group_definition`: `feature_group_definition` allows you to create groups/subset of your features by different criteria.
+One can either specify `tables` or `prefix`.
     - `tables`: allows you to send a list of collate feature tables (collate builds these by appending `aggregation_imputed` to the prefix)
-    - `prefix`: allows you to specify a list of feature name prefixes
+    - `prefix`: allows you to specify a list of feature name prefixes.
+Triage will consider prefixes sharing their initial string as the same (e.g., `bookings` will encompass `bookings_charges` as well as `bookings`).
+In other words, it's not actually maintaining a list of prefixes and searching for exact matches but trusting that prefixes do not overlap in this way.

 - `feature_group_strategies`: strategies for generating combinations of groups. available: all, leave-one-out, leave-one-in, all-combinations

 ### User Metadata
 These are arbitrary keys/values that you can have Triage apply to the metadata for every matrix in the experiment.
-Any keys you include here can be used in the 'model_group_keys' below.
-For example, if you run experiments that share a temporal configuration but that use different label definitions (say, labeling building inspections with **any** violation as positive or labeling only building inspections with severe health and safety violations as positive), you can use the user metadata keys to indicate that the matrices from these experiments have different labeling criteria.
-The matrices from the two experiments will have different filenames (and not be overwritten or inappropriately reused), and if you add the label_definition key to the model group keys, models made on different label definition will have different groups.
-In this way, user metadata can be used to expand Triage beyond its explicitly supported functionality.
+Any keys you include here can be used in the `model_group_keys` below.
+For example, if you run the entity matching algorithm before running the experiment, one can include a `matchdatetime` in the `user_metadata` that signifies which set of `entity_id`s was used to create a given model/model group.
+That way, we don't accidentally match old predictions with new staged data without looking up the new `entity_id`s first.

-- `user_metadata`: `'severe_violations'`
+- `user_metadata`:
+    - `matchdatetime`: `2019-01-01`

 ### Model Grouping (optional)
 Model groups are a way of partitioning trained models in a way that makes for easier analysis.